svnrnns/aurora-vue3/README.md

 ### Make a Request

-Any Aurora request returns a computed variable with the following properties:
+Any Aurora request returns a Vue computed variable with the following properties:

 - **isLoading**: Indicates whether or not the request has been resolved.
 - **response**: The request response.